smackeem/Simon_Says_Project_1/planning.md

    3.1 Store elements like color buttons, a start button, and display messages.

 4. Initialize the game:
-   4.1 Initialize state variables: <!-- done  -->
+   4.1 Initialize state variables:
-      4.1.1 Initialize the pattern array, userPattern array, level, highScore and turn. <!-- done  -->
+      4.1.1 Initialize the pattern array, userPattern array, level, highScore and turn.
-   4.2 Set up event listeners for buttons. <!-- done  -->
+   4.2 Set up event listeners for buttons.
    4.3 Display a welcome message and provide instructions to start the game.

 5. Start the game when the user clicks "Start":
-   5.1 If the game is not already in progress, generate the first color pattern (e.g., add a random color to the pattern array). <!-- done  -->
+   5.1 If the game is not already in progress, generate the first color pattern (e.g., add a random color to the pattern array).
    5.2 Begin Simon's turn:
-      5.2.1 Display the current level. <!-- done  -->
+      5.2.1 Display the current level.
-      5.2.2 Show the color pattern to the user. <!-- done  -->
+      5.2.2 Show the color pattern to the user.
-      5.2.3 Allow Simon to complete its turn before accepting user input. <!-- done  -->
+      5.2.3 Allow Simon to complete its turn before accepting user input.
-      5.2.4 Display the user's current highScore. <!-- done -->
+      5.2.4 Display the user's current highScore.

 6. Handle user input (color button clicks):
    6.1 When the user clicks a color button: